My son John and I arrived in Elko late on a sunny summer afternoon.

 It still shows its cowtown roots everywhere you look, but it’s also showing cosmopolitan touches it never had before.
 The best place to see this for yourself is on the sidewalk at Fifth and Commercial Street.
 Capriola’s is on the same corner it has occupied since time immemorial, selling everything for the rancher, cowboy and dude.
 Downstairs is a rich display of snap-button shirts, broad-brimmed hats, tooled belts and purses and precious metal doodads ranging from belt buckles to spurs.
 Upstairs is the rope and saddle shop and a small museum dedicated to the shop’s heritage which dates back to the famous J.S.
 Garcia store established in the late 19th century.
-This is old Elko, the Elko your grandfather would recognize.
+This is old Elko, the Elko your

 And right next door is what used to be Jack’s Bar with a buzzing red neon sign outside and nine old men living upstairs.
 Now it’s the Gallery Bar serving martinis and fine wine, and the rooms upstairs have been refreshed, renewed, replumbed and repainted.
 New furnishings too, and our cozy rooms might have been in a boutique hotel in San Francisco.
 This is new Elko, and grandpa would love it.